Online Metric Matching: Beyond the Worst Case: Model Setup

-The lower bound in \prettyref{lem:optoff-smooth-lb} for $d = 1$ follows from the quantile mapping and the well-known $\Omega(\sqrt{n})$ lower bound for the optimal offline solution with uniform distribution, and the lower bounds for $d \geq 2$ rely on nearest-neighbor-distance.
+The lower bound in \Cref{lem:optoff-smooth-lb} for $d = 1$ follows from the quantile mapping and the well-known $\Omega(\sqrt{n})$ lower bound for the optimal offline cost with the uniform distribution, and the lower bound for $d \geq 2$ relies on nearest-neighbor-distance.
+For $d = 2$, we fail to generalize the lower bound of $\Omega(\sqrt{n \log n})$ in the Ajtai-Koml\'os-Tusn\'ady Matching Theorem, whose proof crucially exploits the structures of the uniform distribution.
+We remark that the optimal matching for $d = 2$ exhibits the most intricate structure, and we refer to \cite{DBLP:conf/sigecom/Kanoria22,talagrand2022upper} for more thorough discussion.
+Hence, we leave the task of closing the gap for $d = 2$ to future work.

-Finally, we present the lower bounds for smooth distributions in unbalanced markets, which are proved by employing nearest-neighbor-distance as well.
+Finally, we present lower bounds for unbalanced markets with smooth distributions, whose proof also employs nearest-neighbor-distance.
+We defer the proof of \Cref{lem:lb-optoff-excess} to \Cref{sec:proof-lem-lb-optoff-excess}.